-Commercially produced solid state amplifiers I would recommend checking out which generally increase in cost and sound quality: JDS Labs Objective2 amplifier which can sometimes be found on MassDrop for less than $100, Schiit Magni, Matrix M-Stage, Schiit Asgard 2, Headamp GS-1 (used), Headamp Gilmore Lite Mk2, a variety of amplifiers made by Audio-GF, Bryston BHA-1, Auralic Taurus MkII, Headamp GS-X mk2.
+Commercially produced solid state amplifiers I would recommend checking out which generally increase in cost and sound quality: JDS Labs Objective2 amplifier which can sometimes be found on MassDrop for less than $100, Schiit Magni, Matrix M-Stage, Schiit Asgard 2, Headamp GS-1 (used), Headamp Gilmore Lite Mk2, a variety of amplifiers made by Audio-GF, Bryston, Auralic, and my favoritem the Headamp GS-X mk2.
 I have heard good things from people I trust about amplifiers from ECP Audio and but have no personal experience with them.
 The new Schiit Ragnarok is quite good.
 I liked my GS-X mk2 more, but it was close.
 If the Ragnarok was able to drive my Martin Logan Aerius speakers I would have made the switch to simplify my electronic rack, but I found it wasn't up to that job.
 I have read mixed reviews of the Questyle CMA800R, some people think it's a very good value, and others like the Schiit Magni better.
-The Cavalli Audio Liquid Carbon has been getting good reviews but I have no personal experience with it.
+Cavalli Audio made a number of well regarded amplifiers, but the company has stopped making headphone amplifiers for consumers.

 There are many people who like to use tube based amplifiers, especially with brighter or more forward headphones to tame the sound.
 Fairly inexpensive tube amplifiers which are a good value are made by Bottlehead, Little Dot, and Schiit.
 The top end tube amplifiers I would recommend are made by Eddie Current.
 I really enjoyed both the Super 7 and Balancing Act driving HD800.
 The amplifier I would love to hear is the discontinued ECP L-2 which has gone rave reviews from people who tend not to rave.
 Other manufacturers that have gotten good reviews, though I haven't listened to them enough to have a strong opinion include Donald North Audio, Apex.
 Cavalli, and Woo Audio.It's worth noting that many of the DACs listed below have built in headphone amplifiers.
 Some are exceptional, and the rest would be an improvement over the headphone jack on computers, ipods, or other portable audio device.